- What is a Micro-Entrepreneur?

-The third important characteristic is that micro-entreprise/auto-entrepreneur tax status is only available if the business does not exceed certain turnover (sales) limits.
+The third important characteristic is that micro-entrepreneur tax status is only available if the business does not exceed certain turnover (sales) limits.

 These turnover limits depend on the type of business activity you pursue.

 In this respect the rules make a (rather bizarre) distinction between those whose business activity is 'service' or ‘professional’ based, and those main activity is 'sales'.